Affine sphere

-In mathematics, and especially differential geometry, an affine sphere is a hypersurface for which the affine normals all intersect in a single point.
-The term affine sphere is used because they play an analogous role in affine differential geometry to that of ordinary spheres in Euclidean differential geometry.
+In affine differential geometry, an affine sphere is a hypersurface for which the affine normals all intersect in a single point The term affine sphere is used because they play an analogous role in affine differential geometry to that of ordinary spheres in Euclidean differential geometry.

-An affine sphere is called improper if all of the affine normals are constant.
+An affine sphere is called improper or parabolic if all of the affine normals are constant.
 In that case, the intersection point mentioned above lies on the hyperplane at infinity.

-Affine spheres have been the subject of much investigation, with many hundreds of research articles devoted to their study.
+If it is not improper, then it is proper.
+A proper sphere is elliptic iff its mean affine curvature $H > 0$, and hyperbolic iff $H < 0$.